UTK Environmental Health & Safety Policy GS-025

 - Always travel at least six feet away from buildings.

-- Operators are to use extreme caution at all times.
+- Operators are to use caution at all times.
 Stunt driving, excessive speed and horseplay are prohibited.

 - Operators or passengers shall not jump on or off vehicles in motion.